jmscslgroup/ROSBagReader/README.md

 `>>B.extractWrenchData();`

 ## Issues
-If you run into any issues, please issue feature of the GitHub to log your issues.
+If you run into any issues, please use the issue feature of the GitHub to log your issues.
 I will try my best to address any issue as soon as possible.

 ## Contributing to this project
-If you like to contribute to this project, please fork this repository to your GitHub account, create a new branch for yourself and send pull request for the merge.
+If you like to contribute to this project, please fork this repository to your GitHub account, create a new branch for yourself and send a pull request for the merge.
 After reviewing the changes, we will decide if this is a good place to add your changes.

 If you like to see new data types being supported, please raise an enhancement issue and provide a relevant bag file that contains the ros message of desired data types.